kragen/yamemex/README.md

 - refactor this database stuff, because this is totally fucking ridiculous.
 Adding the “public” checkbox involved editing seven
   places:
-    - db.js, to add the column and an index on it;
+    1. db.js, to add the column and an index on it;
-    - setAnnotation in yamemex.html, to copy it from the request into the database;
+    2. setAnnotation in yamemex.html, to copy it from the request into the database;
-    - the getAnnotationsFor handler in yamemex.html, to copy it from the database into a request;
+    3. the getAnnotationsFor handler in yamemex.html, to copy it from the database into a request (already fixed);
-    - the global variables in ymcontent.js, to have a place to store it in the page;
+    4. the global variables in ymcontent.js, to have a place to store it in the page;
-    - the handler for the getAnnotationsFor response in ymcontent, to copy it from the response into those variables;
+    5. the handler for the getAnnotationsFor response in ymcontent, to copy it from the response into those variables;
-    - openAnnotationWindow in ymcontent, to add the HTML and copy from the variable into the HTML state;
+    6. openAnnotationWindow in ymcontent, to add the HTML and copy from the variable into the HTML state;
-    - sendAnnotation in ymcontent, to copy from the global variable to the updateAnnotationsFor request.
+    7. sendAnnotation in ymcontent, to copy from the global variable to the updateAnnotationsFor request;
+    8. sendAnnotation in ymcontent, to copy from the HTML back into the object.
+  Fixing this should involve the following steps:
+    - put ourAnnotation and ourPublic into one object, eliminating #4.
+    - put the URL and title in there too
+    - change the request sent to the background page to just have that object (the one to insert into the database), eliminating #7.
+    - changing the database code to insert arbitrary random properties on the object it’s handed instead of a fixed set of properties, eliminating #2.
+    - changing the getAnnotationsFor handler to send an object containing all columns of the row, eliminating #5.
+  This would leave only duplications #1, #6, and #8.
+Unifying #6 and
+  #8 would involve a simple model-view framework, and unifying #1 with
+  them would involve a Django-style schema definition EDSL in JS, so I don't feel as bad about those.
 - avoid empty-string unclickable titles in blog view
 - stop "Type your annotations here." annotations from being added when you alt-tab away from an unwanted annotation window.
+This will be a lot easier when we can just copy the object being edited and then see if anything about it has changed, and not send a message if not.
 - make blog view not look like shit
 - make icon do something when on a new-tab page
 - storing original date for annotations so they stay in order (perhaps